June 19, 2025, 1:15 pm | Read time: 7 minutes

 Appearance and Growth

 Sweet cherries reach heights between 10 and 50 feet, depending on the rootstock.
 They typically develop a sprawling, rounded crown.
-The bark is distinctively reddish-brown, marked by horizontal bands and features characteristic corky warts.
-The strong branches bear green, smooth, oval leaves with pointed tips.
-The white flowers appear in small clusters from early to late April, depending on the variety.
+The bark is strikingly reddish-brown, marked by horizontal bands and features characteristic corky warts.
+The leaves are noticeably red-brown, with horizontal bands and characteristic corky warts.
+The white flowers appear in small clusters, depending on the variety, between early and late April.
 After pollination, the fruits develop with a diameter of up to 0.8 inches.
-They are usually red and sweet with low acidity.
+They are usually red and sweet, containing little acid.

 Planting Sweet Cherries

 The best time to plant sweet cherries is in the fall.
 The planting hole should be about twice the size of the root ball.
-For a better start, it is advisable to enrich the excavated soil with compost or good planting soil.
-A support stake provides the young tree with the necessary stability.
+For a better start, it is recommended to enrich the excavated soil with compost or good planting soil.
+A support stake gives the young tree the necessary stability.
 When planting, the grafting point should remain about 4 inches above the ground.
 Then, firm the soil well and water thoroughly.

 Location and Soil

-Sweet cherries thrive in a full-sun, airy location and areas not prone to late frost.
+Sweet cherries love a full-sun, airy location and areas not prone to late frost.
 They yield best on soils that are deep, rich in humus and nutrients, contain lime and clay, and are loose.
 On heavy and wet soils, however, they quickly become diseased.

 Variety Tips

-‘Kassin’s Early’ (2nd cherry week) produces large, dark red fruits with fairly good resistance to cracking.
+‘Kassins Frühe’ (2nd cherry week) produces large, dark red fruits with fairly good resistance to cracking.
 The fruits of the ‘Burlat’ variety (2nd-3rd cherry week) are large, have relatively firm flesh, are juicy and sweet-aromatic, but not particularly crack-resistant.
-Also very popular is the ‘Large Black Firm-fleshed Cherry’ (5th-6th cherry week).
+Also very popular is ‘Kordia’ (5th-6th cherry week).
 It has almost black, sweet-aromatic, and very juicy fruits.
-Those who want yellow cherries will be well served with ‘Dönissen’s Yellow Firm-fleshed Cherry’ (5th-6th cherry week).
+Those who want yellow cherries will find ‘Dönissens Gelber Knorpelkirsche’ (5th-6th cherry week) a good choice.
 The fruits are medium-sized, sweet with little acidity, and very juicy.
 For container gardeners, ‘Garden Bing’ (5th cherry week) is a good choice.
-The slow-growing dwarf cherry produces bright red, sweet-aromatic fruits.
+The slow-growing dwarf tree produces slowly growing, dark red, sweet-aromatic fruits.

 Pollination

-Most sweet cherries are not self-fertile.
+Sweet cherries are mostly not self-fertile.
 To produce fruit, they need a second variety as a pollen donor.
 However, not all varieties are compatible.
-This is partly due to different flowering times and partly due to what is known as intersterility.
-This means that there are varieties that cannot pollinate each other due to their close relationship.
+This is partly due to different flowering times and partly due to the so-called intersterility, meaning they cannot pollinate each other due to close kinship.
 Therefore, it is important to find out which varieties are compatible.

 Caring for Sweet Cherries

-Sweet cherries are not particularly demanding in terms of care.
+Sweet cherries are not particularly high-maintenance.
 With the following tips, you can get the best out of them.

 How to Water Sweet Cherries

 Until the sweet cherry is well established, it should be watered regularly.
 After that, it is sufficient to water it during prolonged dry and hot periods.
 A layer of mulch helps protect the soil from drying out quickly.
-If the sweet cherry is grown in a container, it will always rely on watering.
+If the sweet cherry is growing in a container, it needs to be watered more frequently.

-In spring, a portion of compost lightly worked into the soil supports the sweet cherry as it starts the season.
-On nutrient-poor soils, it is advisable to also apply an organic long-term fertilizer.
+In the spring, a light portion of compost worked into the soil supports the sweet cherry as it starts the season.
+For nutrient-poor soils, it is advisable to also provide an organic slow-release fertilizer.

-To ensure sweet cherries produce good yields and remain healthy over the long term, regular pruning is necessary.
-This is best done in August after the harvest, as the tree then has enough time to recover from the pruning before winter.
-The training cut in the first few years is intended to form a uniform, pyramidal crown with three to four strong main branches.
+To ensure that sweet cherries continue to produce good yields and remain healthy in the long term, regular pruning is necessary.
+This is best done in August after the harvest, as the tree still has enough time to recover from the cut before winter.
+The training cut in the first few years serves to form an even, pyramid-shaped crown with three to four strong main branches.
 Small sweet cherries can also be trained as spindle trees, with the side branches tied down from the start.

 Sweet cherries bear fruit on shoots that are two to three years old.
-The maintenance cut ensures they receive enough light and air.
-Excess and inward-growing side shoots are removed, and the tips of the main branches are redirected to flat-growing side shoots.
+The maintenance cut ensures they get enough light and air.
+Excess side shoots growing into the interior of the crown are removed, and the tips of the main branches are pruned back to flat-growing side shoots.

 Winter Hardiness